FREE SHIPPING on orders over $75 International: over $250

 Posted by Misha Gulko on

-Please keep in mind that this is a vast subject with many intricacies, and we cannot cover all of them.
-To get a more profound and better understanding, do your own research, experiment, compare.
+Please keep in mind that this is a vast subject with many intricacies, and we cannot cover all of them here.
+To gain a deeper understanding, it helps to read from different sources, experiment, compare teapots side by side, and pay attention to how each one behaves with tea.

-Yixing clay comes from Yixing town in Jiangsu Province, situated in the delta of the Yangtze River.
-It's a compound clay rich in minerals such as kaolin, mica, quartz and has high iron oxide content.
+Yixing clay (宜兴紫砂) comes from Yixing town in Jiangsu Province, situated in the delta of the Yangtze River.
+Yixing clay is a naturally occurring mineral-rich clay containing varying amounts of iron oxide, quartz, mica, and kaolinite.
 Used almost exclusively for making teaware, it plays one of the central roles in Gong Fu tea culture.
-The umbrella name for all the Yixing clays is Zi Sha, which means "purple mud".
+The umbrella name for all the Yixing clays is Zi Sha (紫砂), which means "purple mud".

 However, this does not mean that Yixing clay is no longer available.

 Firstly, though mass mining is restricted, some official mining from prime locations is still happening.
-Second (although ot confirmed), there is still unofficial mining going on.
+Second, unofficial mining is still ongoing.
 Thirdly, many manufacturers have stocked up.
 And most importantly, the production of clay from the surrounding deposits continues.

 Firstly, let's get to the few technical aspects:

-• Yixing clay is not very malleable, and its low plasticity doesn't allow it to be wheel-thrown.
-So, when you look inside of a teapot and see circular lines or other traces of wheel-thrown pottery techniques - it's not a good sign.
+• Yixing clay is not very malleable, and its low plasticity prevents it from being wheel-thrown.
+So, when you look inside of a teapot and see circular lines or other traces of wheel-thrown pottery techniques, it's not a good sign.

-• ZiSha clay contains many impurities.
-So, if you'll look at the teapot from a close-up, you should be able to see small specs and imperfections.
+• ZiSha clay contains visible mineral particles and showcases natural surface irregularities.
+So, if you look at the teapot up close, you should be able to see small specs and sandy-rocky surface.

-Tiny White Spots (Mica): The presence of mica, a mineral that doesn't vaporize below 1280°C, is a natural characteristic of ZiSha teapots.
+Tiny White Spots (Mica): The presence of mica mineral is a natural characteristic of ZiSha teapots.

 Tiny Black Spots (Tierong): Resulting from the melting and separating of iron from the clay during the firing process.
 However, an excess of these spots can indicate low quality.

 Tiny Holes on the Surface (Tiaosha): Translated to "jumping sand," these tiny holes are a result of the sand-like character of ZiSha.
-During the firing process, some larger zisha grains pop off the surface due to shrinking, leaving these holes.
+During firing, some larger zisha grains pop off the surface due to shrinkage, leaving these holes.

 Tiny Bumps on the Surface (Baozi): These bumps occur when the teapot contracts during firing.
 Larger grains of zisha inside the clay get squeezed and push outward against the surface, forming these bumps.